Merry Mints – The Energetics Of Mints

 Peppermint — Energetically – warm with a cooling secondary affect.
 Peppermint can boast all of the above listed skills and keep you smiling.
 It is stronger than some of the other mints and has a very clearing nature.
 If you are ‘hot headed’ make peppermint your friend.

 Catnip — Yes, you read that right.
 I rarely use catnip to release exterior conditions, however, it is my favorite mint for treating babies with tummy troubles.
-Subtle and calming, catnip is fabulous for colic and children with weak or slow digestion.
+Subtle and calming, catnip is fabulous for colic, children, and anyone with a weak or slow digestion.
 English nurses used it readily with babies during WWII.
 And I’ve seen it to be very successful in pulling babies off of GERD medications.

-Spearmint— A truly cool mint.
+Spearmint — A truly cool mint.
 Where peppermint helps you clear fevers by having a greater release to the exterior action, spearmint just cools things down.
 Use for any wind heat pattern such as colds, viruses, and infections where fever and heat patterns are apparent.
 Spearmint is also great for indigestion and nausea, and acid reflux.
+Beautiful ally during perimenopause.

 Rosemary — Rosemary is a must in the garden and kitchen cupboard – and yes, technically a member of the mint family.
 Fabulous for colder constitutions, rosemary warms and invigorates.